rozek/blockly-ai-playground/README.md

 > appends a drop-down element with the given name and label to the UI.
 If an element with the same name already exists, it is removed before the new one is appended
 >
 > After adding a new DropDown to the UI, you still have to define the entries from which the user may select.
 This can be done using the "append Choice" block - one per selectable entry.
-The context item associated with the DropDown will then contain the (0-based) index of the currently selected entry
+The context item associated with the DropDown will then contain the (0-based) index of the currently selected entry (see [related example](#dropdown))

 ![appendButton](./Screenshots/appendButton.png)

 > appends a button element with the given name and label to the UI.
-If an element with the same name already exists, it is removed before the new one is appended
+If an element with the same name already exists, it is removed before the new one is appended (see [related example](#input-elements))

 ![appendTextlineOutput](./Screenshots/appendTextlineOutput.png)